 The Tallis Scholars

 The Tallis Scholars were founded in 1973 by their director, Peter Phillips.
-The Ensemble have established a worldwide reputation through their recordings and performances of Renaissance sacred music.
-Peter Phillips has worked with the Tallis Scholars to develop the pure and clear sound that he considers essential for Renaissance repertoire and which allows every detail of the musical lines to be heard.
+The ensemble has established a worldwide reputation through its recordings and performances of Renaissance sacred music.
+Peter Phillips has worked with the Tallis Scholars to develop the pure and clear sound that he considers essential for Renaissance repertory and which allows every detail of the musical lines to be heard.
 This sound has made the ensemble widely renowned.

 The Tallis Scholars’ recordings have won numerous international prizes.
-Their recording of Josquin’s Missa La sol fa re mi and Missa Pangue lingua was voted Recording of the Year by the music magazine Gramophone – the first recording of early music to win this award.
-In 2012 their recording of Josquin’s Missa de Beata Virgine and Missa Ave maris stella received the Diapason d’Or de l’Année.
-Their most recent CD recording, of Josquin’s masses Hercules Dux Ferrarie, D’ung aultre amer and Faysant regretz received the BBC Music Magazine Recording of the Year Award in 2021 and won the 2021 Gramophone Early Music Award.
-This is the last of a series of nine albums in a project to record and release all Josquin’s masses prior to the 500th anniversary of the composer’s death in 2021.
+Their 1987 recording of Josquin’s Missa La sol fa re mi’ and Missa Pangue lingua’ was voted Recording of the Year by the music magazine Gramophone.
+In 2012 their recording of Josquin’s Missa de Beata Virgine and Missa Ave maris stella’ received the Diapason d’Or.
+In 2021, their CD recording of Josquin’s masses Hercules Dux Ferrarie, D’ung aultre amer and Faysant regretz received the BBC Music Magazine Recording of the Year Award and won the Gramophone Early Music Award.
+This is the last of a series of nine albums in a project to record and release all Josquin’s masses.

 In their 40th year, the Tallis Scholars were welcomed into Gramophone Magazine’s Hall of Fame by public vote.
 The ensemble was nominated for Grammy Awards in 2001, 2009 and 2010.